-• An employee may take up to 26 work weeks, measured forward from the first time an employee takes FMLA leave, for this purpose,
+• An employee may take up to 26 work weeks, measured forward from the first time an employee takes FMLA leave, for this purpose, to care for a covered service member.

 Responsibilities of Employees under FMLA.
 Failure to comply with the requirements of FMLA can lead to a denial of benefits.